 1 A single 529 Plan can have multiple share classes with different fee structures.
 When investing in a 529 Plan, it is important to consider the beneficiary’s age, intended holding period and purchase amounts, as these are all factors that will assist in determining which share class is most advantageous for you.
 For example, 529 Plan A shares are often more advantageous than 529 Plan C shares when the beneficiary is under the age of 12 at the time of purchase and the 529 Plan is established for the purpose of paying for college.
 Your Financial Professional can assist you in evaluating which 529 Plan share class is most appropriate for you.

 2 Tax treatment of 529 Plans varies from state to state and can be a major factor in deciding which plan to select.
 Broker-sold plans often contain sales loads and higher fees and expenses than direct-sold plans.
 If your state offers a 529 plan you may want to consider what, if any, potential state income tax or other benefits it offers, before investing.
 State tax or other benefits should be one of many factors to be considered prior to making an investment decision.
 The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. Financial Consultant (FC).
 Read it carefully before you invest.
 For tax advice, consult your tax professional.

 3 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
-All offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.
+All offer bank products through HSBC Bank (USA) N.A, investments, annuities, and variable life insurance products through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.